pydicom/pylibjpeg/docs/plugins.md

 * *src*: a single encoded image frame as [bytes](https://docs.python.org/3/library/stdtypes.html#bytes)
 * *ds*: a *pydicom* [Dataset](https://pydicom.github.io/pydicom/stable/reference/generated/pydicom.dataset.Dataset.html) object containing the (0028,eeee) elements corresponding to the pixel data

-The function should return the decoded pixel data as a one-dimensional numpy [ndarray](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) of little-endian ordered `'uint8'`:
+The function should return the decoded pixel data as a one-dimensional numpy [ndarray](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html) of little-endian ordered `'uint8'`, with the data ordered from left-to-right, top-to-bottom (i.e. the first byte corresponds to the upper left pixel and the last byte corresponds to the lower-right pixel) and a planar configuration that matches the requirements of the transfer syntax:

 ```python
 def my_pixel_data_decoder(